Skin Cancer Screening (PDQ®): Screening - Health Professional Information [NCI]

 Basal cell carcinoma and squamous cell carcinoma are the most common forms of skin cancer but have substantially better prognoses than the less common, generally more aggressive melanoma.

 Nonmelanoma skin cancer is the most commonly occurring cancer in the United States.
 Its incidence appears to be increasing in some but not all areas of the United States.
 Overall U.S. incidence rates have likely been increasing for a number of years.
 At least some of this increase may be attributable to increasing skin cancer awareness and resulting increasing investigation and biopsy of skin lesions.
 A precise estimate of the total number and incidence rate of nonmelanoma skin cancers is not possible, because reporting to cancer registries is not required.
 However, based on Medicare fee-for-service data extrapolated to the U.S. population, it has been estimated that the total number of persons treated for nonmelanoma skin cancers in 2012 was about 3,000,000.[4,5] That number would exceed all other cases of cancer estimated by the American Cancer Society for that year, which was about 1.6 million.

 Melanoma is a reportable cancer in U.S. cancer registries, so there are more reliable estimates of incidence than is the case with nonmelanoma skin cancers.
-In 2017, it is estimated that 87,110 individuals in the United States will be diagnosed with melanoma and approximately 9,730 will die from it.
-The incidence of melanoma has been increasing for at least 30 years.
-Among adults aged 50 years and older, the incidence rate has increased by 2% to 5% per year; however, data from 2004 to 2013 indicate that incidence rates stabilized among individuals younger than 50 years.
-From 2005 to 2014, mortality rates stabilized among individuals aged 50 years and older and declined by 2.6% per year in individuals younger than 50 years.
+In 2018, it is estimated that 91,270 individuals in the United States will be diagnosed with melanoma and approximately 9,320 will die from it.
+The incidence of melanoma has been increasing for at least 30 years; from 2005 to 2014, the incidence rate increased by 3% per year among adults aged 50 years and older; however, data from the same time period indicate that incidence rates stabilized in individuals younger than 50 years.
+From 2006 to 2015, mortality rates declined by 1% per year in individuals aged 50 years and older and declined by 2.6% per year in individuals younger than 50 years.
 The long-term rise in incidence rates is caused by, at least in part, screening in clinical settings and self-examination resulting from campaigns to increase skin cancer awareness.